 2. Keep the long view in mind

 What do I mean?
 The long view is not concerned with the immediate response.
 Whether they are upset about the consequence, or they seem to ignore it, you just hold your ground.
-And instead of getting caught up in their reaction in the moment, become more interested in the effect of the consequence over time.
+And instead of getting caught up in their reaction at the moment, become more interested in the effect of the consequence over time.
 What you will find is that the consequence usually does work, but you must…

 3. Stay consistent with the rules and consequences.
 Don’t keep changing them.